codepilotsf/ezpz-ui/src/routes/checkbox-group/+page.md

 ---

-### Legend
+### Label

 Use the `label` prop to set a label for the CheckboxGroup.
 This will be rendered as a `<label>` element and will be styled like the `label` elements on other form components.

 ```svelte
 <CheckboxGroup label="Beer Options">